Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 Have regular check-ins to review these goals, and provide them with the necessary support and resources to help employees set and achieve their goals.

-Create a clear career pathway for your employees within the organization, encouraging them to apply for senior roles or leadership positions.
+Creating a clear career pathway for your employees encourages them to apply for senior roles or leadership positions.

 Offer regular training and development workshops that not only focus on their job-related skills but also their personal development.